AFCEA

-Armed Forces Communications & Electronics Association International (AFCEA), established in 1946, is a nonprofit membership association serving the military, government, industry, and academia as a forum for advancing professional knowledge and relationships in the fields of communications, information technology, intelligence and global security.
+AFCEA International (formerly called Armed Forces Communications & Electronics Association International), established in 1946, is a nonprofit membership association serving the military, government, industry and academia as a forum for advancing professional knowledge and relationships in the fields of communications, information technology, intelligence and global security.
 AFCEA provides a forum for military, government, academic and industry communities with altogether more than 30,000 members.
 AFCEA supports local chapters, sponsors events, publishes a magazine, promotes STEM education and provides member benefits.

 History

 Following the American Civil War, the United States Veterans Signal Association was formed from the original Signal Corps established under Maj.
 Albert J. Myer of the U.S. Army.

 This organization was active for many years, ultimately being augmented by veterans from the Spanish–American War and World War I. The American Signal Corps Association, another World War I group, merged with the U.S. Veterans Signal Association in 1918 and was active until 1944 (World War II).

 In May 1946, Maj.
 Gen. Harry C. Ingles, Brig.
 Gen. David Sarnoff, and a number of industry leaders joined to found the Army Signal Association, absorbing the remaining chapters of its predecessors.

 In 1947, the name was changed to the Armed Forces Communications Association, and in 1954 the name evolved as the Armed Forces Communications and Electronics Association.
 In 1979, the Armed Forces Communications and Electronics Association became international with the establishment of chapters in Europe, Asia and Canada.
 On October 1, 2018, the organization's name was shortened to AFCEA International.